Austin Alexander is back in the Palmetto State after spending three years at Elon University serving as the pitching coach and recruiting coordinator.

 A little known fact about Alexander, he had a cameo appearance in "Major League 3: Back to the Minors".
 The movie was filmed in Charleston, SC where he lived at the time.
 Alexander had three scenes in the movie as an opposing pitcher for the Riverdogs.

 Alexander, 44, is an avid baseball fan, historian of the game, collector of the National Pastime plus a huge follower of the 2016 World Champion Chicago Cubs and Green Bay Packers.
 But his favorite thing to do is spending time with his family doing whatever they choose.
-Alexander is also an assistant 10u coach and skipper for the 13u Warriors, a Christian-based baseball ministry in Myrtle Beach.
+Alexander is also an assistant 10u coach and skipper for the 13u Warriors, a Christian-based baseball ministry in Horry County.

 On July 14, 2001, the Spartanburg, SC native married the former Rita Richardson of Conway, SC.
 The couple are parents of two sons, Nolan, who was born on November 2, 2005 and the most recent addition arrived on December 28, 2009, Banks.
+They reside in Myrtle Beach.